18 Best Thermal Underwear & Base Layers Tested & Reviewed

 These are really expensive but they are perfect for those of you who need something that will keep you warm during all of your runs.
 They are durable and, while they don't have any reflective features, they are the perfect base layer for you serious runners out there.

-heir quick dry construction will help keep you cool and dry and their 4-way stretch ensures full range of motion.
+Their quick-dry construction will help keep you cool and dry and their 4-way stretch ensures full range of motion.

 No matter how much you layer, you will find that this base layer is really lightweight and won't retain sweat, so they won't get soaked and weigh you down.